chadmcrowell/linux-docker/README.md

 docker container rm <container-id> <container-id> <container-ID> # 3 diff containers

-# if one container is running, you'll get error
+# if one container is running,then you'll get error

 docker container ls